argoproj-labs/training-material/argo-workflows/templates/dag.md

 In this example, we have two templates:

 * The "main" template is our new DAG.
-* The "whalesay" template is the same template as in the container example.
+* The "echo" template is the same template as in the container example.

 The DAG has two tasks: "a" and "b".
-Both run the "whalesay" template, but as "b" depends on "a", it won't start until " a" has completed successfully.
+Both run the "echo" template, but as "b" depends on "a", it won't start until " a" has completed successfully.

 Let's run the workflow: